sveltejs/kit/documentation/docs/20-core-concepts/20-load.md

 A universal `load` function can return an object containing any values, including things like custom classes and component constructors.

 A server `load` function must return data that can be serialized with [devalue](https://github.com/rich-harris/devalue) — anything that can be represented as JSON plus things like `BigInt`, `Date`, `Map`, `Set` and `RegExp`, or repeated/cyclical references — so that it can be transported over the network.
+Your data can include [promises](#promises), in which case it will be streamed to the browsers.

 ### When to use which